raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

         // treat this new symbol as a value,
         // no matter what
         if (awaitingValue) {
-          // push the string value of the valueSYmbol
+          // push the string value of the valueSymbol
+          // do not use valueOf

           outputQueue.push(valueSymbol);
           awaitingValue = false;